Hampsli/hypatIA-App/replit.md

 - Assessment system with multiple choice questions
 - Dashboard with three main sections

-To start the application, run: `./start-app.sh`
+To start the application, run: `node cors-fix-start.js`

+## CORS Solution Implemented
+- Added Vite proxy configuration to route `/api/*` requests to backend
+- Enhanced CORS headers in backend server
+- No more cross-origin request blocking
+- Comprehensive logging for debugging API calls